 We value your feedback, therefore we will NOT keep it confidential.

 In almost every survey I’ve ever taken, keeping my responses confidential has been synonymous with “valuing my feedback”.
-It is 100% important that we create safe, secure, channels of confidential dialogue.
+It is requisite that we create safe and secure channels of confidential dialogue.
 However, when we were thinking about gathering additional feedback from learners and facilitators, we realized that the way to best value folks’ feedback was to be open about their experiences – to not keep it confidential.
 After learning circles finish, participants and facilitators both get a short survey from P2PU with a few questions.
 Rather than use the responses to generate behind-the-scenes reports, we are upfront with participants about how their responses will be immediately put to use improving the community.
 A few examples:

 - Course feedback: Learners and facilitators are both asked a few questions about the quality of the online course they used, whether there were any additional resources they found helpful, and who they might recommend this course for in the future.
 This feedback is aggregated and shared via the P2PU course page, so that future facilitators and participants can make smart course decisions informed by the community.